What is an Annual Review of an Educational Health Care Plan?

 • your child has to move to a different school.

-Annual reviews will not always lead to changes in your child’s statement or Educational Health Care Plan.
+Annual reviews will not always lead to changes in your child’s Educational Health Care Plan.

 The Agenda for an Annual Review Meeting